 Movie theaters can be held financially responsible for your injuries if they failed to take reasonable precautions to provide a safe environment for their patrons.
 Examples of common hazards that can cause slip and fall accidents include:

-- Dangerous Stairs.
 The darkened environment of a movie theater makes stairs a prime spot for slip and fall accidents.
 Stairs in a movie theater should have handrails, proper illumination, and no ripped or damaged carpeting to reduce the risk of tripping.
 If the stairs are hazardous, a movie theater can be held liable for injuries.

-- Slippery Floors.
 Floors that have been recently waxed, are wet from rain brought in on patron shoes, or are slippery because of a spilled drink represent a safety hazard.
 Failing to remove hazards in a timely fashion and/or provide adequate warning could make a theater negligent

-- Aggressive Patrons.
 Accidents caused by another moviegoer pushing or shoving may be the responsibility of the movie theater if it failed to provide adequate supervision during the film or to remove patrons who were known to be causing problems.
 (Depending on the circumstances, the patron himself may also be liable for your injuries.)

 How Comparative Negligence Affects Liability